Lesson Plan - Get It!

 His premise was the hope that, if he could speak the truth to the American people, they might be more willing to support his presidency and re-elect him.

-As we look at his address, ask yourself if you think his premise will work.
+As you look at his address, ask yourself if you think his premise will work.

-The appeal to ethos is a rhetorical device in which the speaker establishes credibility with the audience before making his or her argument.
+The appeal to ethos is a rhetorical device in which the speaker establishes credibility with the audience before making their argument.

-Let's look at the beginning of Jimmy Carter's Crisis of Confidence speech in order to identify the way in which he tries to establish credibility with the American people.
+Look at the beginning of Jimmy Carter's Crisis of Confidence speech to identify how he tries to establish credibility with the American people.

 President Carter does two things to make himself seem more credible in the eyes of the American people.

 First, he explains that he is not isolated from the average person.
 This makes his message seem more trustworthy because he can relate to and understand his audience more accurately.

 Secondly, he talks about how the news keeps focusing on the government and what it thinks should happen.
 Instead, he wants to focus on the concerns and thoughts of the nation's people.
 This adds credibility because he acknowledges that the audience has not had much of a voice.

 The appeal to pathos is when a speaker pulls on an audience's emotions to make the message more persuasive.